-Before teaching an activity group, read the relevant sections from the Key mathematical ideas sections (pages 44-68) to prepare for your teaching.
+Before teaching an activity group, read the relevant 'Key mathematical ideas' sections to prepare for your teaching.
 If you want to do more research on an area of mathematics, you may wish to consult other sources, for example Derek Haylock's Mathematics Explained for Primary Teachers (4th edition, 2010).

 Next, consider what generalizing there is in the activity group.
-For example, 'Is this where children could notice that a rectangle might be either a square or an oblong?'
-Or, 'Is this where children notice that the size of an object doesn't tell you if it is heavy or not?'
+For example, 'Is this where children could notice that rhombuses, squares and oblongs are all special cases of parallelograms?'
+Or, 'Is this where children might recognize that shapes with the same perimeter can have different areas?'